 11.1 Eastern encourages any individual to use the college's grievance processes to resolve discrimination/harassment concerns: however, individuals also have the right to file civil rights complaints with appropriate external agencies.
 No retaliation will be taken against a person for filing a complaint with an external agency.
 See Section 8 of the policy for external resources.

-Sheldon W arbaugh 07/16/2025 Chair, Board of Governors Date
+Greg pry A Greenwalf 12/20/2023 Chair, Board of Governors Date